-- 139. Plaintiff Doe incorporates Paragraphs 1 through 138 as though fully set forth herein. - 140.
-Defendant UC Regents owed Plaintiff Doe a duty to take reasonable protective measures to safeguard Plaintiff and other female patients from the risk of sexual battery by Dr. Heaps by properly warning, training or educating others, including their own medical personnel, medical staff, administrators, and other agents, servants, and/or employees (including chaperones) about how to avoid such a risk and what to do when such inappropriate conduct is witnessed, reported, and/or discovered. - 141.
-Defendant UC Regents breached its duty to take reasonable measures to protect Plaintiff Doe and other female patients from the risk of sexual harassment and abuse by Dr. Heaps, such as the failure to properly warn, train Plaintiff and other patients about Dr. Heaps.
+- 150. Plaintiff Doe 18 incorporates Paragraphs 1 through 149 as though fully set forth herein. - 151.
+Defendant UC Regents owed Plaintiff Doe 18 a duty to take reasonable protective measures to safeguard Plaintiff and other female patients from the risk of sexual battery by Dr. Heaps by properly warning, training or educating others, including their own medical personnel, medical staff, administrators, and other agents, servants, and/or employees (including chaperones) about how to avoid such a risk and what to do when such inappropriate conduct is witnessed, reported, and/or discovered. - 152.
+Defendant UC Regents breached its duty to take reasonable measures to protect Plaintiff Doe 18 and other female patients from the risk of sexual harassment and abuse by Dr. Heaps, such as the failure to properly warn, Plaintiff and other patients about Dr. Heaps. - 153.
+Defendant UC Regents breached its duty to take reasonable protective measures to safeguard Plaintiff and other patients from the risk of sexual harassment and abuse by Dr. Heaps, by failing to supervise and stop employees, such as Dr. Heaps, and prevent them from committing sexually abusive and exploitive acts upon patients, including Plaintiff Doe 18. - 154.
+In fact, on information and belief, Defendant UC Regents knowingly hired at least one individual which the UC Regents knew or should have known had a history of criminality and fraud, and who-during the course of her employment as a nurse/chaperone in Dr. Heaps' office-was arrested multiple times for DUI's stemming from alcohol and prescription drug abuse.
+Defendant UC Regents thus further failed in their duty to provide appropriate and skilled staff who could properly oversee intimate examinations and protect female patients.

-- 142. Defendant UC Regents breached its duty to take reasonable protective measures to safeguard Plaintiff and other patients from the risk of sexual harassment and abuse by Dr. Heaps, by failing to supervise and stop employees, such as Dr. Heaps, and prevent them from committing sexually abusive and exploitive acts upon patients, including Plaintiff Doe. - 143.
-By breaching its duty, Defendant UC Regents unreasonably and wrongfully exposed Plaintiff Doe and other patients to sexual battery and abuse. - 144.
+- 155. By breaching its duty, Defendant UC Regents unreasonably and wrongfully exposed Plaintiff Doe 18 and other patients to sexual battery and abuse. - 156.
 As a proximate result of the above-referenced conduct, Plaintiff has suffered and continues to suffer great pain of mind and body, shock, emotional distress, shame, physical manifestations of emotional distress including embarrassment, loss of self-esteem, disgrace, humiliation, and loss of enjoyment of life; has suffered and continues to suffer and was prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and/or has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling.